cznic/ccgo/v2/ccgo/README.md

       --warn-unresolved-libs      Report unresolved libraries as warnings
       --warn-unresolved-symbols   Report unresolved symbols as warnings
-      -Wl,<options>               Pass comma-separated <options> on to the linker
+      -Wl,<options>               Pass comma-separated <options> on to the linker -x <language>               Specify the language of the following input files Permissible languages include: c.

       --ccgo-full-paths           Keep full source code positions instead of basenames